Retrieval-Retro: Retrieval-based Inorganic Retrosynthesis with Expert Knowledge: NeurIPS Paper Checklist

 \subsection{Difference between Inorganic Retrosynthesis and Organic Retrosynthesis}

 Both organic and inorganic retrosynthesis are challenging tasks that predict the synthesis of materials by breaking down the target material into simpler precursors.
 However, there are significant differences between organic and inorganic retrosynthesis.
 Organic retrosynthesis \cite{yan2020retroxpert, wan2022retroformer,coley2017computer, dai2019retrosynthesis,somnath2021learning} deals with organic compounds, which are molecules primarily composed of elements such as carbon, hydrogen, oxygen, nitrogen, and sulfur.
 These compounds are represented using molecular structure graphs or SMILES strings.
 In contrast, inorganic retrosynthesis involves inorganic compounds, which can include a wider variety of elements, often including metals, and have structures that periodically repeat in unit cells.
 Another key difference lies in the use of structural information during retrosynthesis planning.
 Organic retrosynthesis utilizes structural information such as functional groups and reaction centers of organic compounds, which indicate the properties of a material and its reactivity with other molecules, to predict simpler molecules (precursors) into which the target molecule can be broken down.
 Inorganic compounds, however, have relatively unexplored generalized synthesis mechanisms compared to organic compounds, and calculating their structures is expensive.
 Therefore, it is challenging to directly use structural information for retrosynthesis planning.
 Instead, inorganic retrosynthesis \cite{he2023precursor, kim2020inorganic, kim2022element} often relies solely on the chemical composition of the materials, distinguishing it from organic retrosynthesis.
+We aim to identify favorable precursor sets by considering the thermodynamic relationships between materials and their precursor set.
+However, in the actual synthesis process, the phase changes of materials are influenced by synthesis temperature, synthesis time, pressure condition and pairwise reactions between precursors.
+Taking these factors into account would enable more accurate precursor set predictions.
+Nevertheless, in situations where experimental data (such as temperature and pressure) are unavailable, we estimate the reaction energy solely from the formation energy calculated under consistent temperature and pressure conditions using a trained predictor, derived from the composition of materials.
+Considering multiple synthesis conditions can lead to more precise predictions of precursor sets.